Summer of the Seventeenth Doll (1959 film): Shooting

 Shooting began on 29 December 1958, in Sydney at Pagewood Studios.
 There were some location scenes filmed at Luna Park Melbourne and Bondi Beach.
 For one scene, Sydney residents on the shore were asked to leave their lights burning to provide a romantic backdrop to the action.
 Leslie Norman put an advertisement in the local newspaper thanking people for doing this.

 The canecutting scenes were shot along the Tweed River.
 Filming wound up in February 1959.

 Borgnine said he found Australians very friendly.
 "The Australian accent is putting us in the nuthouse," Baxter told Hedda Hopper.
 "Put Boston Irish, midwest American, cockney British and tropical ginger in the mixmaster and you've got Australian."

 Mills says he spent hours using tapes to get the Australian accent right.
 Notes came back from HHL during filming that they found his accent unintelligible but Mills refused to change it.

 On 16 January, a fire swept through a film vault at Pagewood Studios doing more than £500,000 worth of damage but no film stock from the movie was in the vault.

 During filming Anne Baxter met Australian farmer Randolph Galt and they fell in love and later married.

 The film was blacklisted by a British film union because not enough British people worked on it.
 There were eight British people who worked on the film, including Norman.
 These were suspended by the union who complained not enough British personnel worked on the film (the union wanted twelve).
-(There were between 70 to 80 Australian technicians on the movie.)
+(There were between 70 and 80 Australian technicians on the movie.)